 Numerical models have been developed to simulate SC-SPSW behavior.
-These models vary in complexity, ranging from simple tension-only diagonal strip models (shown in Fig. 6a) to simulate the idealized tension-only web plate response, a modified tension-compression strip model to simulate the non-negligible unloading resistance of the web plate, and shell element models (shown in Fig. 6b) to explicitly simulate the web plate tension field hysteretic behavior.
+These models vary in complexity, ranging from simple tension-only diagonal strip models (shown in Fig. 8(a)) to simulate the idealized tension-only web plate response (results shown in Fig. 8(a)), a modified tension-compression strip model to simulate the non-negligible unloading resistance of the web plate (results shown in Fig. 9(b)), and shell element models (model shown in Fig. 8(b), results shown in Fig. 9(c)) to explicitly simulate the web plate tension field hysteretic behavior.
 These models were employed in cyclic pushover and nonlinear response history analyses (NRHA).
-Details of the various web plate and PT connection modelling approaches and analysis results can be found in [10], [12], and [15].6
+Details of the various web plate and PT connection modeling approaches and analysis results can be found in Refs.
+[10,12,16].